NilFoundation/crypto3-template/README.md

 ```

 ## Submodule management
 Git maintains a few places where submodule details are cached.
+Sometimes updates do not come through. ex: Deletion , updating
+a url of a previously checked out submodule.It is advisable to check these locations for remains or try a new checkout.
 - .gitmodules
 - .git/config
 - .git/modules/*
-Sometimes updates do not come through.
-It is advisable to check these locations for remains or try a new checkout.